dhanesana/yongBot/README.md

 #### Ruby Gems

 yongBot has numerous gem and API dependencies.
-API keys must be obtained externally, but gems are installed with [Bundler](http://bundler.io/).
+You must obtain your own API keys and credentials, but gems are installed with [Bundler](http://bundler.io/).

 #### Configuration